Didi invests $200M in Chinese auto trading platform RenRenChe

 China’s Didi Chuxing is already well-known for making investments, but this time around the ride-sharing company has stepped beyond backing companies in its core industry with its latest deal.

-That’s because Didi has backed China-based car trading platform RenRenChe via a strategic investment that is confirmed at $200 million.
+That’s because Didi has backed RenRenChe, China-based online peer-to-peer car marketplace, via a strategic investment that is confirmed at $200 million.
+It’s not clear what it’s valuation is post-money, but in its last round, a year ago, the company was valued at $500 million, so doing some straight math and assuming RenRenChe has not raised at a down-round, it’s now at at least $700 million.

 Didi is valued at over $50 billion and its on-demand car empire stretches beyond China, where it remains in the process of buying Uber’s local business.